getdave/baselayer/README.md

-# Foundation Starter Kit
+# Baselayer - built on Zurb Foundation

-A set of useful extensions, tweeks and enhancements to Zurb Foundation 5 framework.
-Includes custom components.
+Baselayer is a set of useful extensions, tweeks and enhancements to the popular Zurb Foundation 5 framework.
+Baselayer is not a UI library and is not aimed at people looking for a "Plug & Play" solution.

 ## Requirements